Unpaid Wages Lawyer in Massachusetts

-The minimum wage in Massachusetts is set at $8.00 per hour and employees must be paid at least minimum wage for all hours worked.
+The minimum wage in Massachusetts for most workers is currently set at $12.75 per hour.
+Employees must be paid at least minimum wage for all hours worked.
 Labor laws also mandate that employees must be paid all monies owed to them by employers under the terms of an employment agreement and that employers must pay overtime for non-exempt employees who exceed 40 hours of work over the course of a week.

 Unpaid wage claims can arise in a number of different situations including: